Shopify/ruby_memcheck/README.md

 - `valgrind_xml_dir`: Optional.
 The directory to store temporary XML files for Valgrind.
 It defaults to a temporary directory.
 This is present for development debugging, so you shouldn't have to use it.
 - `output_io`: Optional.
 The `IO` object to output Valgrind errors to.
 Defaults to standard error.
 - `filter_all_errors`: Optional.
 Whether to filter all kinds of Valgrind errors (not just memory leaks).
 This feature should only be used if you're encountering a large number of illegal memory accesses coming from Ruby.
 If you need to use this feature, you may have found a bug inside of Ruby.
 Consider reporting it to the [Ruby bug tracker](https://bugs.ruby-lang.org/projects/ruby-master/issues/new).
 Defaults to `false`.
+- `gdb`: Optional.
+Whether to stop on errors to debug with GDB.
+Defaults to `false`.

 ## Suppression files